 RLSA by Google is a feature that lets you customize your search ads campaign to potential customers that previously visited your site, and tailor your bids and ads to them when they’re using search engine sites.

-This type of remarketing doesn’t use a list based on people who showed interest on your site, but rather people who have interacted with your videos published in various platforms such as YouTube or Facebook.
+This type of remarketing doesn’t use a list based on people who showed interest in your site, but rather people who have interacted with your videos published on various platforms such as YouTube or Facebook.

 The whole idea with email marketing is that you’re “remarketing” to past customers or people who showed interest in your products or services.
 However, you can also integrate your email database to various ad platforms and create remarketing campaigns that target contacts from your email list.

 We know things are easier said than done so to help you out, we’ve put together a few simple practices to get you started with remarketing.

 UTM parameters are tags you add at the end of an URL for tracking purposes, UTM parameters allow you to track the performance of your paid advertising campaigns through Google Analytics at a granular level giving you a better idea of where your efforts are paying off.

 Cap Your Ad Frequency